-In this study, MPO staff will build upon this planning work by analyzing safety problems and other possible impediments to bicycle and pedestrian access to as many as four Fairmount Line stations that have not been or are not currently being studied.
+In this study, MPO staff will build upon this planning work by analyzing safety problems and other possible impediments to bicycle and pedestrian access to as many as four Fairmount Line stations.
 Using this analysis, MPO staff will generate recommendations for improving bicycle and pedestrian connections to these stations.
 This study will also build on a previous MPO study of bicycle and pedestrian access for the Morton Street station.
 These results could provide valuable information for the City of Boston and others in their ongoing efforts to support the success of the Fairmount Line and the surrounding corridor.
 This work could also enhance transportation access for neighboring communities, including for low-income and minority populations and for those with limited English proficiency, in the vicinity of the Fairmount Line.

-Continue analyzing bicycle and pedestrian impediments for accessing Fairmount Line stations

-Develop recommendations for improving network connections Create presentations and memoranda
+- > Continue analyzing bicycle and pedestrian impediments for accessing Fairmount Line stations - > Develop recommendations for improving network connections - > Create presentations and memoranda